Gage-Lieble/QrPixel/README.md

 | TC-01 | Create QR code without link input | 1.
 Enter the label for QR code 2.
 Leave link field blank 3.
 Choose the QR code color 4.
 Click 'Create Code' | The QR code should fail to generate and the page should display a validation error to the user | Works as expected | <span style="color: green;">Passed</span> | - |
 | TC-02 | Interrupt QR code creation | 1.
 Fill out the QR code creation form 2.
 Select "Instructions" 3.
 Select "Back" 4.
 Continue QR code creation process | After interrupting the QR code creation process by viewing the "Instructions" page, the previously entered information should repopulate the form, saving the user's progress | After clicking the back arrow, the form resets | <span style="color: red;">Failed</span> | Instead of resetting the form, the fields should be repopulated with the information already entered by the user. |
 | TC-03 | Saving QR code to list | 1.
 Log into a valid account 2.
 Create a QR code 3.
 Select "Save" | After saving a QR code, the page should redirect to the "Saved Codes" page displaying a list of the user's QR codes with custom labels and colors | Works as expected | <span style="color: green;">Passed</span> | Functions properly and is intuitive to the user. |
-#### Qrcode generator and manager
-> Create custom qr codes and save them to your online profile

 ## Project Outline
 Qr Pixel is a QRcode generator/management webapp.
 By using [Go QR API](https://goqr.me/api/) I'm able to create a functional app that allows the user to create custom Qr Codes.
 The results generate a scanable code that will redirct to the intended destination.
 Utilizing the profile system, you can save each and every QRcode to your online list to be scanned later.
 ## Features